 Example #2: Let’s assume a perfectly well-adjusted individual acquires a painkiller addiction because of chronic pain related to an accident.
 They go to a painkiller addiction treatment center in Houston, only to discover they now suffer from paranoia.
 Again, the clinician has to consider the addiction, but also take into account the new psychological disorder.
 Failure to treat both conditions at the same time will inevitably lead to a relapse.
 Our chronic pain recovery program also addresses both these issues.

 Dual diagnosis treatment is necessary when a patient suffers from addiction and one or more mental health issues.
 A patient’s time in rehab will be spent dealing with addiction as well as any other matters that could cause a relapse.
 There are other benefits, but the prevention of relapse due to co-existing issues stands above the others.

 Treatment at Kemah Palm Recovery

 At our 80-100 bed facility in Kemah, Texas, we offer a wide range of addiction treatment options in Houston.
 If we determine that a Houston medical detox program is necessary upon admission, patients can participate in our in-house detox process.
 When they are ready for counseling, our therapists and clinicians will put together a customized treatment plan.
 They will have the ability to select one or more therapies or treatments from a list that includes:

 - Cognitive behavioral therapy (CBT)

-If you believe you are suffering from co-existing issues and want help, that help is available.
+If you believe you are in need of a comprehensive dual diagnosis treatment program in Texas, that help is available.
 To get it, you need to come to grips with the fact that you have an addiction.
 Then you will be ready for the help you need.
 We encourage you to place your first call to Kemah Palms Recovery at 866-604-1873.
 With our support, you can expect an excellent opportunity to reach lasting recovery.
 If other issues are evident, we will work with you to address those issues as well.